Power Partitions and Hayman Functions: Partitions into distinct -th powers

-José L. Fernández thanks the {Instituto Universitario de Matemáticas y Aplicaciones} de la Universidad de La Laguna for its warm and friendly hospitality during a visit made in September 2025 and also Fundación Akusmatika for generous support.

-Research of V.\,J. Maci\'a was partially funded by grants PID2023-148028NB-I00 and PID2021-123151NB-I00 from the Spanish Government.
-Part of this work was also supported by the Departamento de Análisis Matemático de la Universidad de La Laguna, through funding for a short research stay at Universidad Autónoma de Madrid.
+Jos\'e L.\ Fern\'andez thanks the Instituto Universitario de Matem\'aticas y Aplicaciones de la Universidad de La Laguna for its warm and friendly hospitality during a visit made in September 2025 and also Fundaci\'on Akusmatika for generous support.
+Research of V.~J.\ Maci\'a was partially funded by grants PID2023-148028NB-I00 and PID2021-123151NB-I00 from the Spanish Government.
+Part of this work was also supported by the Departamento de An\'alisis Matem\'atico de la Universidad de La Laguna, through funding for several short research stays at Universidad Aut\'onoma de Madrid.